Bowel program spinal cord injury

 As mobility is low for individuals carrying spinal cord injury so they often face problems of constipation.
 Some individuals deliberately try to create constipation to decrease bowel problems but it is not the solution at all and it increases problems.
 Constipation is really bad thing and can cause various health complications.
 Spinal cord injury individuals should try hard to avoid constipation by increasing mobility, eating foods containing fibers and doing bowel management daily.

 After spinal cord injury, diarrhea can make life very difficult.
-It not only causes neurogenic bowel accidents but but results in weakness due to emission of important electrolytes like sodium and potassium.
+It not only causes neurogenic bowel accidents but results in weakness due to emission of important electrolytes like sodium and potassium.
 It may be caused by excessive use of antibiotics or by consuming unhygienic food.
 Spinal cord injury individuals should try to consume less spicy and hygienic food.

 Neurogenic bowel accidents can make life miserable after spinal cord injury.
 It can be because of various reasons like not following a regular bowel program, diarrhea or constipation.
 To avoid bowel accidents try to follow a regular timely bowel management program and sit on commode chair after less intervals in case of diarrhea or constipation.